prateek30kwal/DemoRepo2/README.md

 # DemoRepo2
-This is my second Git Repository
+This is my second Git Repository.
+Author : Prateek Khandelwal